mconway890/my_rails_project/NOTES.md

 -Add Edit button to recipes index
    + in recipes controller edit method, only build ingredient amount needed
-   + Uncaught ReferenceError: Turbolinks is not defined
+   + Uncaught ReferenceError: Turbolinks is not defined (but update and destroy still happening)

--Index page error
-   + Uncaught SyntaxError: Unexpected token return